What they do

 Education and training

-To become a precision instrument maker and repairer, you may consider completing an apprenticeship.
-The electronics and communications tradesperson; fitter and machinist; metal machinist (first class); mechanical fitter; lectrical instrumentation tradesperson; or watch and clock repairing apprenticeships usually take 42 to 48 months to complete.
+To become a precision instrument maker and repairer you usually need to undertake an apprenticeship in electronics and communications, engineering tradesperson mechanical (fitter and machinist, first class machinist, or mechanical fitter), electrical instrumentation tradesperson or watch and clock repairing.
+The apprenticeships usually take 42 to 48 months to complete.
+All except for the watch and clock repairing apprenticeship, are available as school-based apprenticeships.

 Apprenticeships and traineeships